singnet/dev-portal/docs/products/DecentralizedAIPlatform/index.md

 To call the service there are several options:

-<p style="font-weight: 700">Free calls</p> – the amount of these calls are configured by the Service Provider.
+<span style="font-weight: 700">Free calls</span> – the amount of these calls are configured by the Service Provider.
 The main idea is to use an AI service for free to try it.
 And in case of good and expected experience use it on a paid basis.
 It is always nice to try before buying!

-<p style="font-weight: 700">Paid calls</p> – this is a paid option where Service Consumers can buy more calls.
+<span style="font-weight: 700">Paid calls</span> – this is a paid option where Service Consumers can buy more calls.
 For now the Platform supports a pay per call system, but later we will present subscriptions and other billing options!
 This means that Service Consumer <span style="font-weight: 700">DOES NOT</span> need to make a paid transaction each time when the service is called!
 For the first time when Service Consumer starts paid interaction with the AI service this Service Consumer opens a payment channel via Multi Party Escrow contract for some period of time which is configured by Service Consumer.
 This channel can be replenished with any amount of AGIX at any moment (before the closing of the channel due to time period setting).
 After replenishment Service Consumer can call the AI service and a special component [Daemon](/docs/products/DecentralizedAIPlatform/Daemon/) will count the number of calls securely and check the payment channel for sufficient funds which requires no transaction and blockchain fee payment at the service calling moment.
 You can check more detailed information about payment channels in the documentation [here](/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/).

 To buy paid calls Service Consumer can do it in two ways: